approov/quickstart-asp.net-token-check/docs/APPROOV_MESSAGE_SIGNING_QUICKSTART.md

 - Complete the [token validation](APPROOV_TOKEN_QUICKSTART.md) quickstart so the `Approov-Token` header is already enforced.
 - Approov mobile SDK configured to enable message signing and include the `ipk` claim.
-- `StructuredFieldValues` NuGet package (the sample uses version `0.7.6`) to parse RFC 8941 structured fields.
+- `StructuredFieldValues` NuGet package (the sample uses version `0.7.6`) to parse [IETF RFC 8941](https://www.rfc-editor.org/rfc/rfc8941) structured fields as referenced RFC 9421.
+(Note that RFC 8941 was superseded by [RFC 9651](https://www.rfc-editor.org/rfc/rfc9651) in September 2024 which added direct support for dates and added a new string type: *display strings* which supports a larger character set than the straight *string* type.
+These changes are strictly additive but have yet to be adopted by the NuGet package.
+Care should be taken to ensure both the client and the server components use a set of structured field value types that both support.)

 ## Configuration